 This policy, approved by the Library Committee, exists as a fair and equitable distribution of funds.

 Departmental chairs or Deans will prioritize selections within given budget limits.
 It is expected that 100% of a Department’s budget will spent by the last day of October.
 Departments that fail to spend the percentage may lose that remaining portion of their allocation.

 Final decisions regarding acquisitions and purchasing will remain with the Collection Development Librarian.
 The main focus of materials collected will be on the support and enhancement of teaching in specific areas, primarily on the undergraduate level.
 Given budgetary limitations, some faculty research may be better supported using Interlibrary Loan or other alternative means.

 See Collection Development of the Library Policy Manual

-Requisition forms for requesting physical materials (books, videos, etc.) are online and available through the EKS Library WUSync portal and have the basic instructions for completing the forms.
+Requesting physical materials (books, videos, etc.) using our online form.
 New Faculty will receive emails with instructions and links to their own allotment forms.
 The annual allocation letters will be sent via email to the Department Chairs/Deans at the beginning of the ordering cycle.
-Contact the Tech Services & Collection Development Librarian, Keith Lassiter at 704-233-8098 with questions regarding allocations.
+Contact the Collection Management Librarian, Keith Lassiter at 704-233-8098 with questions regarding allocations.